EmmanuelReuter/surfmap/frontend/SURFmap/readme.txt

-SURFmap -- A Network Monitoring Tool Based on the OpenLayer API (old with Google Maps API)
+SURFmap -- A Network Monitoring Tool Based on the Google Maps API

 Version:    3.3.1
 Author:     Rick Hofstede, University of Twente <r.j.hofstede@utwente.nl>

-Adapt to OpenLayer by Emmanuel.Reuter@ird.fr
-Franch Institue for Research and Development
+OpenLayer modification:  Emmanuel Reuter, French Institute of Research and Development <emmanuel.reuter@ird.fr> (New Caledonia)

 --

 The purpose of this readme is to provide a quick start guide for installation and